2023 College Football: Week 8 Takeaways

 Every year, it seems like Penn State stays the same, and I don’t just mean because their jerseys have no names.
 The Nittany Lions are a perennial top-10 team, but they can’t get over the hump of beating OTHER top-10 squads.
 Under current HC James Franklin, that issue is even more glaring.
 Coming into this week’s game against (3) Ohio State, Franklin’s Penn State teams were 3-15 against top-10 opponents.
 Now they’re 3-16 after their 20-12 loss.
 As usual, the defense played tough, but the offense didn’t do its end of the bargain.
 I thought I saw Sean Clifford on the field, but it was Drew Allar at QB.

 Allar exhibited the same lack of accuracy, completing just 18 of 42 passes.
 Penn State went 3/16 on 3rd down, and aside from a garbage-time TD late, the team scored just 2 FGs all game.
 Both came in the first half.
 Ohio State scored just 20 points themselves, but it felt like the game was never in doubt.
 PSU never threatened the Buckeyes despite not turning the ball over.
 With an assist from porous pass protection, Allar destroyed almost every drive.
 He’s supposed to be PSU’s missing piece, and as a sophomore, maybe he still can be.
-He’s definitely not now though, and PSU still ranks 3rd in the Big 10 behind OSU and Michigan.
+He’s not right now though, and PSU still ranks 3rd in the Big Ten behind OSU and Michigan.

 Houston Robbed of Chance to Topple (8) Texas